ahmadRMusa/laravel-books-api/README.md

 # laravel-books-api

-Books API Built in Laravel 5
+Books API Built in Laravel 5 and using AngularJS for front-end

 ### Create Laravel 5 project with the following command: